 The mosaic landscape of Dhapa—comprising polluted lands, cultivated patches, seasonal pools, and urban sprawl—serves as a marginal but biologically active zone.
 It provides various microhabitats, enabling survival of both generalist and specialist insect species.
-These ecological niches are especially crucial for insects such as butterflies, dragonflies, ground beetles, and true bugs that are sensitive indicators of environmental change (Chowdhury & Soren, 2011).
+These ecological niches are especially crucial for insects such as butterflies, dragonflies, ground beetles, and true bugs that are sensitive indicators of environmental change (Chowdhury and Soren, 2011).

-While detailed inventories of insect species in Dhapa are limited, preliminary studies and comparisons with neighboring EKW (East Kolkata Wetlands) and similar peri-urban ecosystems in West Bengal have shown remarkable findings.
-Urban green spaces and wetlands—though often fragmented—harbor a surprisingly rich diversity of insect taxa (Chatterjee et al., 2022).
+While detailed inventories of insect species in Dhapa are limited, preliminary studies and comparisons with neighbouring EKW (East Kolkata Wetlands) and similar peri-urban ecosystems in West Bengal have shown remarkable findings.
+Urban green spaces and wetlands—though often fragmented harbour a surprisingly rich diversity of insect taxa (Chatterjee et al., 2022).

-Research on Lepidoptera and Coleoptera from Kolkata and its outskirts has identified significant variation in species richness and abundance, strongly linked to the availability of host plants, water quality, and seasonal variation (Ghosh & Saha, 2016).
+Research on Lepidoptera and Coleoptera from Kolkata and its outskirts has identified significant variation in species richness and abundance, strongly linked to the availability of host plants, water quality, and seasonal variation (Ghosh and Saha, 2016).
 Moreover, the wetlands in and around Dhapa provide ideal breeding and feeding grounds for aquatic insects such as Hemiptera and larval stages of Diptera, contributing to the trophic dynamics of these systems (Saha et al., 2007).
 The area also provides diversity of insect fauna associated with different winter crops cultivated at Dhapa (Mondal et al., 2025)